sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/menu_gnss.md

 </div>

 The SparkFun RTK product line is immensely configurable.
-The RTK device will, by default, put the GNSS receiver into the most common configuration for rover/base RTK for use with *SW Maps* and other GIS applications.
+The RTK device will, by default, put the GNSS receiver into the most common configuration for rover/base RTK for use with most GIS applications.

 The GNSS Configuration menu allows a user to change the report rate, dynamic model, and select which constellations should be used for fix calculations.